 The average CMO tenure is 18 months and the responsibility of this is shared by company and candidate.
 Ultimately neither side knows how to properly run the interview process.
 Both sides end up making a decision from far too little data.
 If you are interviewing for a CMO job and want to make sure you can succeed when you get there you need to prepare properly for the interview.
 From the interview, the candidate needs to glean the corporation’s vision of marketing.
 Does this vision actually match the expectations of the job you will do?
 You need to be able to ask the right CMO interview questions.

-Download Checklist: 20 Interview Questions You MUST Ask Your Next Marketing Executive
+Download Checklist: 24 Customized Behavioral Interview Questions for Your Next Marketing Hire

 Too often, corporations have lofty marketing goals, but are unwilling to give the CMO the latitude to create marketing programs that will make those goals possible.
 Bottom line is to achieve success in today’s marketplace you must successfully differentiate your brand and products.
 However most corporations take a risk adverse approach to marketing that leaves them with a lot of me too advertising, you can throw away remarkable amounts of money when your advertising looks like all your competitors.
 You always have to protect your brand, but you can do that and still have great marketing.
 Unfortunately it is rare a CEO knows enough about marketing to understand what differentiation is, let alone why it is important.
 That is not to take anything away from a person who is probably extremely qualified to be the CEO, most CEO’s simply have not spent any significant time during their careers in a marketing role.
 So they manage the CMO the same way they manage the CFO and it quickly becomes a disaster.